January 20, 2025 3 min read

-Most bacteria will adhere to surfaces rather than the water column.
-A filter thus functions as a safe habitat for bacteria colonisation.
-Bio-filter media such as those made of ceramics or expanded clay are designed with high porosity and high surface area in mind to provide ample space for microbial colonisation.
-The main downside of ceramic media is their weight and cost.
+Most bacteria adhere to surfaces rather than the water column.
+A filter therefore acts as a safe habitat for bacterial colonisation.
+Bio-filter media such as ceramic or expanded clay are designed with high porosity and surface area to provide ample space for microbial colonisation.
+The main disadvantages of ceramic media are their weight and cost.

-Bacteria action for oxidizing ammonia is oxygen dependent (aerobic).
-So it is not enough to have bacteria, but it is also important to provide enough oxygenated flow to them.
-Having infinite surface area but no flow isn't efficient for aerobic ammonia oxidizing activity. (conversion of ammonia to nitrates).
-Compared to sponges, ceramic media (bottom, left) does not compact or get clogged as easily - which maintains good flow of oxygenated water through the media.
-Specialized media such as K1 media (bottom, middle) which are designed to be used in fluidized bed filters are especially good at this, as are wet/dry filters which have direct contact with air.
+The action of bacteria in oxidising ammonia is oxygen dependent (aerobic).
+So it is not enough to have bacteria, it is also important to provide them with sufficient oxygenated flow.
+Having infinite surface area but no flow isn't efficient for aerobic ammonia oxidising activity. (conversion of ammonia to nitrates).
+Compared to sponges, ceramic media (below left) do not compact or clog as easily.
+This maintains a good flow of oxygenated water through the media.
+Specialised media such as K1 media (below, centre), designed for use in fluidised bed filters, are particularly good at this, as are wet/dry filters that have direct contact with air.

 Some bio-media take it one step further and are designed to have anaerobic bacteria.
 Bio-home media for example (bottom, on the right), enables aerobic bacteria to populate the outer surfaces of the media, while the inner portions of the media house anaerobic bacteria.
 Oxygen is consumed by bacteria on the surface of the media which gives rise to anoxic conditions deeper within.
 Anaerobic bacteria that lives within then have the ability to reduce Nitrates into Nitrogen gas, which then off gasses into the atmosphere.
 This type of media can reduce nitrates in a tank, where as conventional media only oxidizes ammonia into nitrates, which then build up over time. (but are easily removed through water changes or consumed by plants).